Why You Should Never, Ever Use A Debit Card

 I didn’t get my first credit card until I was out of college.
-I was afraid of those marketers who lined the main drag of campus on the first days of school, giving away free T-shirts and promises of easy money.
-I liked to shop, so it was inevitable that if I had a credit card, I’d run up thousands of dollars of debt, right?
+I was afraid of marketers and their promises of easy money.
+I liked to shop, so it was inevitable that if I had a credit card, I’d run up thousands in of debt, right?
 I’d heard plenty of cautionary tales.
-And my mom, who generally is the one I turn to for financial advice, discouraged me.
+And my mum, who generally is the one I turn to for financial advice, discouraged me.
 She didn’t think I needed more than a debit card, and so for all of college, that’s all I used.

 But all that time, I wasn’t building credit.
 So when I graduated and moved to New York, I didn’t have debt, but I did have a really hard time getting a credit card.
 I was rejected again and again, and I finally had to sign up for a card that required me to put down a cash deposit.
 In the years since, I’ve opened a few more cards.
 It turns out that even though I love to shop, I’ve never been tempted to pay credit for something that I can’t pay off in full at the end of the month.